afterlogic/aurora-module-webclient-mobile-apps/README.md

-# Aurora Outlook Sync web client module
+# Aurora Mobile Apps web client module

 # License
 This module is licensed under AGPLv3 license if free version of the product is used or Afterlogic Software License if commercial version of the product was purchased.